shakfu/cython-scratch/README.md

 # cython-scratch

-A repo for throwaway demos of cython examples, techniques, etc.
+A repo for throwaway tests, demos of cython examples, techniques, etc.